 - While the bread is toasting in the oven, in a large bowl, whisk together yogurt, eggs, milk, cinnamon, nutmeg and sugar.
 Beat until smooth and frothy.

 - Stir in chopped apples and raisins (or currants).
 Fold in toasted bread cubes.
 Allow to sit and absorb custard for about 1/2 an hour at room temperature.
 (You may cover and refrigerate the night before baking if that works better with your schedule.
 That is what we do here at the Rosemont Inn.)

 - Pour into a well buttered 9x13 glass pan.
 Sprinkle with cinnamon sugar and bake 40-50 minutes until puffed, golden brown and the custard is set in the center.

 - In a heavy saucepan, combine all the sauce ingredients and bring to a boil.

 - Reduce heat to low and cook for 5 minutes until sauce thickens.
 Set aside to cool slightly before serving.

-When the bread pudding is done, remove from oven and cut into 12 servings.
+When the bread pudding is done, remove from oven and cut into 8-12 servings.
 Pour caramel sauce over each portion.
-We like to serve this with a side of our famous chicken sausage and perfectly scrambled eggs.
+We like to serve this with a side of our famous chicken sausage.

 This is a very flexible recipe.
 Substitute an equal amount of strawberries, blueberries, peaches, plums or other fruits for the apples.
 Usually we omit the raisins when using berries.